 Come back here.

-There's there's other stuff in the news, folks, and we'll get to that.
+There's other stuff in the news, folks.

-Plus your phone calls.
+Plus, your phone calls.

-So you sit tight, back with more after this.
+Back with more after this.

-Your guiding light, your bulwark, rush limbaugh.
+Your guiding light, your bulwark, Rush Limbaugh.

-We go, this is D. I'm glad you called.
+And to Manhattan, we go, this is D. I'm glad you called.

 Great to have you with us here.